AndGao015/Greenify-Data-Analysis/README.md

 1. Bay Area carbon monoxide emissions after the COVID-19 lockdown
 2. Comparing cleanness of hydrogen vs electric as alternative fuel sources
+3. Analyzing 2020 CA wildfires' effect on air quality across the Bay Area
+4. Determining the factors that determine a country's "greenness"

 ### Projects In-progress:

-3. Analyzing 2020 CA wildfires' effect on air quality across the Bay Area
+5. Environmental effects of Bitcoin/cryptocurrency mining

 ### Interested in joining?